SyDarkSun DM Site

 Roleplaying not up to snuff?
 Too much gamespeak?
 Characters storing items in midair?
 Don’t bitch at the players; just ask non-threatening questions, like “what does he say when he casts the spell?” or “where was that wand stored?”
 Don’t be pushy.

-- Figure last session’s XP
+- Go through last session’s materials

 - Organize Materials